amandaberg/GANanomalyDetection/README.md

 ## About the Code

-The source code is an altered version of the Tensorflow version of the "Progressive Growing of GANS" code [1].
+The source code is an altered version of the Tensorflow version of the "Progressive Growing of GANs" code [1].

 More information on system requirements, how to import and use pre-trained networks, how to prepare your own datasets etc. can be found here: https://github.com/tkarras/progressive_growing_of_gans